Hands up if you've ever learnt a new language?

 In June last year, I started listening to a new learn Italian podcast.
 Why?
 Because I was off to Italy again on holiday in September, and you know what?
 I couldn't remember anything I'd learned from the two years' previous.
 Having left Italy, I stopped learning.
 I discarded the CD, ignored the prompts from the app to keep up with my study and I lapsed.
 Life took over and I just let it slip; it wasn't purposeful but that's what happened because a few weeks of doing something isn't enough to make it a lifetime habit.

-Hopefully you've realised why I may be talking about my experiences of learning a new language on a health and fitness blog by now.
 I don't know about you, but I feel like the experiene of learning a new language is very similar to many other learning experiences including how to become fitter and healthier.
 At first, you feel motivated.
 There's usually a goal which is in sight and gives you immediate purpose to stick at it.
-You achieve the goal, muddling through it maybe, but you definitely feel achieved and it buoys you further.
+You mainly stick to your plan, muddling through it maybe, but you definitely feel achieved and it buoys you further.
 Except, then you come back to reality; the holiday ends... work gets busy, Christmas puts you out of routine...
 New Year passes by and you kick start it again for a while, but things are so hard in winter... spring arrives, summer's on the horizon... and then you suddenly realise that your desire to learn this new language has lapsed.
 Without you even realising, you've lost any routine and habits you had created and you've forgotten all the little bits you had learned.

-With holiday looming, you've no chance to start again so instead of focusing on the real goal, which is your health and fitness, you focus solely on your weight.
-You learn a little bit of short term vocabulary and, it gets you through, but for how long?
+With holiday looming, you've no chance to start again so instead of focusing on the real goal, which is feeling better, you focus solely on your weight.
+Because weight loss will make you feel better, right?